yoshig/ajax_project/README.md

 * You should not need to upload the sender's id.
 In `SecretsController#create` use the `current_user`'s id.

-You can look at a user's page to view the secrets they have been shared and make sure things are working.
+You can look at a user's page to view the secrets that have been shared with them (like a facebook wall--yeah, so they're not that "secret").
+Make sure things are working.
 Redirect to the recipient's user page on successful secret completion.

 ## Phase II: Add friendships